-The Museum of the Diocese of Naples is located opposite the Episcopal Palace in the former convent of Santa Maria Donnaregina Nuovo.
-The Diocesan Museum displays Christian painting and sacred crafts.
-The elaborately restored rooms of the museum are also worth a visit.
-Behind the baroque church is a Gothic choir (photo).
+The Museum of the Diocese of Naples is located opposite the Episcopal Palace in the former Santa Maria Donnaregina Nuovo convent.
+The Diocesan Museum shows Christian paintings and sacred handicrafts from the property of the church.
+The lavishly restored rooms of the museum are also worth a visit.
+Behind the baroque main church there is a Gothic choir (photo).

 Museums in Naples